rbontekoe/BAWJ/docs/src/chapter10.md

 \#8 Functions that are directly accessible to others.

-## process
+## Method process

 In [The Procedure as an Activity Diagram](../chapter7/index.html#The-Procedure-as-an-Activity-Diagram-1) of chapter 7 we sketched the workflows.
-Here you can see the effect of the workflow when an order is received.
+Here you can see the implementation of the workflow when an order is received.

 ```
 process(orders::Array{Order, 1}; path=FILE_UNPAID_INVOICES) = begin